top of page

 BUT!!!

-…When one of the children, I have vowed to love and nurture for the rest of my life, looks at me with a blank stare that says, “I refuse to let you in.
+…When one of the children, whom I have vowed to love and nurture for the rest of my life, looked at me with a blank stare that says, “I refuse to let you in.
 So whatever you are trying to do right now to pry open the steel trap, it does not affect me.”…

 That, my fellow champions, is PERSONAL.